Huffman Coding

 Huffman Coding Implementation:

 Huffman coding is done in two steps.
-The first step is to build a binary tree of data characters depending upon the character frequency.
+The first step is to build a binary tree of data characters depending on the character frequency.
 The second step is to encode these binary codes in bits of 0’s and 1’s.

 Building a Huffman Tree:

 The binary tree consists of two types of nodes; leaf nodes and parent nodes.
 Each node contains the number of occurrences of a character.
 The parent node or internal node has two children.
-The left child is indicated by bit 0 and right child by bit 1.
+The left child is indicated by bit 0 and right the child by bit 1.
 The algorithm for building a Huffman binary tree using a priority queue includes the following steps:

 1- Each character is added to the queue as a leaf node.